Open-independent, open-locating-dominating sets: structural aspects of some classes of graphs: Complementary prisms of cographs

 \section{Complementary prisms of cographs}

-In Corollary \ref{coro-cographs} we have a characterization of the class of cographs that have an $OLD_{oind}$-set.
-Now we consider $OLD_{oind}$-sets in the complementary prisms of cographs.
+Corollary \ref{coro-cographs} provides a characterization of the class of cographs that have an $OLD_{oind}$-set.
+We now consider $OLD_{oind}$-sets in the complementary prisms of cographs.
 If $G$ is a cograph then $\overline{G}$ and $G\oplus\overline{G}$ are also cographs.
-However, if $G$ is a nontrivial cograph, $G\overline{G}$ is not a cograph.
-Also, $G\overline{G}$ is a $P_7$-free graph for a cograph $G$.
+However, if $G$ is a nontrivial cograph, $G\overline{G}$ is is a $P_7$-free and is not a cograph.